Crashlens/crashlens/README.md

 - `cost` (float): Cost of the API call
 - `name`, `startTime`, etc.: Any other metadata

 💡 CrashLens expects JSONL with per-call metrics (model, tokens, cost).
-Works with LangChain logs, OpenAI api.log, etc.
+Works with LangChain logs, OpenAI api.log, Claude, Gemini, and more.

 ---